The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 You can make these ahead of time and store them in the fridge for up to eight hours before baking them.
 Because these are baked and not fried, they are straightforward to make.

 I also prefer to crumble the bacon in the cream cheese mixture and on top instead of wrapping the Baked Jalapeno Poppers in bacon.
 This makes the recipe even easier without skimping on taste.
-Speaking of taste, I LOVE dipping these poppers into my buttermilk ranch dressing.
+Speaking of taste, I LOVE dipping these poppers into my buttermilk ranch dressing

-How to make Baked Jalapeno Poppers:
+How to make Jalapeno Poppers

 STEP ONE: First, preheat the oven to 400 degrees F. Then prepare a baking sheet with foil and cooking spray.